top of page

 Because these wrappers required a little extra packing space, boxes and cases were slightly elongated to accommodate them.

-In 1983 Topps test-marketing packs wrapped in a plastic, cellophane-type material and heat sealed in the manner which would become prevalent in the 1990s.
+In 1983 Topps test-marketed packs wrapped in a plastic, cellophane-type material and heat sealed in the manner which would become prevalent in the 1990s.
 Because they were most prominently issued in the Great Lakes region, they have gone down in collecting annals as "Michigan packs".

 Grocery Pack (3 12-Card Cellos).png